Running Linux From a USB Drive: Are You Doing It Right?

 Do A Full Install to USB

 Lastly, you can choose to do a full install onto the USB drive.
 You’ll have to use a disc or another USB drive for the installation media, but this method literally lets you have a full Linux system in your pocket—one that is as flexible as any other traditional installation.

-Second, as the system thinks it’s installed normally, it’ll also tend to make changes that are ideal for the hardware you’re currently working with, but not necessarily hardware you’ll encounter in the future.
+Second, as the system thinks it’s installed normally, it will tend to make changes that are ideal for the hardware you’re currently working with, but not necessarily hardware you’ll encounter in the future.

 Surprised?
-You shouldn’t be – Linux has always been very flexible, so that it can meet all sorts of needs.
-And the fact that there are no licenses involved means that installing Linux on a USB stick is rather simple to do, unlike Windows and Mac OS X. Now that you know what your options are, it should be very easy to decide which solution is best for your needs.
-Or, now that you’re aware of your options, maybe it’s not so easy.
+You shouldn’t be!
+Linux has always been very flexible, so that it can meet all sorts of needs.
+And the fact that there are no licenses involved means that running Linux on a USB stick is rather simple to do, unlike Windows and macOS.